 Knysna food is great!
 I’ve enjoyed many delicious lunches at the East Head Cafe on its beautiful terrace out the back, and I also highly recommend sailing over to Featherbed Beach Bar for a wonderful lunch at the water’s edge.
 On Thesen’s Island, I highly suggest visiting 34 Tapas & Oysters, Ile de Pain, Sirocco and enjoying lunch at the Island Cafe at The Turbine Hotel.

-One thing to try is definitely the oysters in Knysna – the town is known for them!
+One thing to definitely try is the oysters in Knysna – the town is known for them!

 From Knysna, it is just 30 minutes to Plettenberg Bay (32km drive)